-Accomplishments: The goal is to promote programs, education and training for residents through strong community partnerships, increase the number and percentage of employed persons, provide or attract supportive services to improve employability, support community oriented policing and participation of neighborhood residents in crime reduction strategies, provide financial planning for homeownership to ensure that low/moderate income households are successful, increase counseling availability, increase educational and socialization opportunities for children, increase health and wellness opportunities for seniors, and increase medical assistance for residents without insurance.
-The Public Housing and HCV Programs have 104 persons on the caseloads.
-Approximately 40% are employed, substantially higher than the general average of housing assisted families.
+Accomplishments: The goal is to promote programs, education and training for residents through strong community partnerships, increase the number and percentage of employed persons, provide or attract supportive services to improve employability, support community oriented policing and participation of neighborhood residents in crime reduction strategies, provide financial planning for homeownership to ensure that low/moderate-income households are successful, increase counseling availability, increase educational and socialization opportunities for children, increase health and wellness opportunities for seniors, and increase medical assistance for residents without insurance.
+The Public Housing and HCV Programs have 100 persons on the caseloads.
+Approximately 29% are employed.